By-DevOps-For-DevOps/ecs-cicd/README.md

 ### Architecture
 ![Preview](CICDPipeline.png)

+### CodePipeline Stages
 ##### Source Stage
 AWS CodePipeline uses GitHub repository as the source stage for your code.

 ##### Build Stage
-For production CodePipeline, CodeBuild pulls docker image from the Staging ECR and pushes it to Production ECR.
+For Development and Staging CodePipeline, CodeBuild builds docker image from the source code and pushes it to ECR.
-For rest of the environments, CodeBuild builds docker image from the source code and pushes it to ECR.
+For production environment, CodeBuild pulls docker image from the Staging ECR and pushes it to Production ECR.

-Also, CodeBuild updates the CloudFormation stack to deploy the ECS Service with environment specific information.
+Also, CodeBuild updates the CloudFormation template (service.yaml) to deploy the ECS Service with environment specific information.

 ##### Deploy Stage